 We encourage our students to engage widely in various professional circles and broaden your horizons beyond disciplinary boundaries.
 Our students, alumni and faculty are members of many professional associations.
 Our strong ties, built over many years, with these institutions keep us all abreast of the latest trends in the industries.
 Throughout the year, students may find representatives and members of these associations taking active roles in assisting our students by providing relevant industry insights and networking opportunities.
 One such group is the UofT iSchool ACM Student Chapter (formerly part of AIS).
 Please visit our Student Experience & Life page on student councils, clubs and associations that our students engage and participate actively in.

-Faculty of Information offered courses:
+Faculty of Information Elective Courses

 - INF1343H – Data Modeling and Database Design